Applications are currently closed and will open again in May for the 2023 tax year.

 Your application will not be processed until all owners enter into the agreement.

-A reminder letter will be mailed to you 14 days after you apply if the other owners have not yet entered into the agreement.
+A reminder letter will be mailed to the address you provided on your application 14 days after you apply if the other owners have not yet entered into the agreement.

 Your application will be cancelled if each owner does not enter into the agreement within the 28 days.

-If a registered owner is deceased, you must contact the Land Title Office to remove their name from the property title.
-You may have to re-apply once your title is updated.
+If a registered owner is deceased, you must contact the Land Title Office or the Personal Property Registry (for manufactured homes) to remove their name from the property title or manufactured home.

 We may request additional information by mail or email when we process your application to confirm your eligibility.